 Breast conserving surgery, where the tumour and surrounding tissue are removed, rather than the whole breast, has similar survival outcomes compared to mastectomy, but allows for a much shorter recovery time.
 Unfortunately, one in five women who have had breast-conserving surgery needs a second surgery because some cancer cells are missed.
 This is traumatic for the women concerned and costly to the health service.

-Associate Professor Campbell and his team aim to use data from the Patient Register to figure out the optimal amount of breast tissue surrounding a tumour that needs to be removed to minimise risk of the cancer recurrence that would require extra operations.
+Associate Professor Campbell and his team aim to use data from the Breast Cancer Foundation National Register to figure out the optimal amount of breast tissue surrounding a tumour that needs to be removed to minimise risk of the cancer recurrence that would require extra operations.

-"Thanks to the Patient Register, we can establish guidelines that all surgeons can follow, so that as few women as possible have to go back for a second surgery.''
+"Thanks to the National Register, we can establish guidelines that all surgeons can follow, so that as few women as possible have to go back for a second surgery."